alexanderbikk/k6-investigation/README.md

 1. Install k6 open source locally for your OS using this [link](https://k6.io/docs/get-started/installation/ "ks Download")
 >For Windows `choco install k6`

-2. To run sript the following command should be used. `k6 run --config options.json script.js`<br />
+2. To run sript the following command should be used. `k6 run --config options.json --out csv=test_results.csv script.js`<br />

-Options can be update in options.json.<br />
+Options can be update in `options.json`.<br />

 Initial setup:<br />

+3. In the end of test the result (in addition to console summary) will be exported to  `test_results.csv` file. <br />

 # Concepts